Ensono/amido.github.io/docs/cli_testing_frameworks.md

 sidebar_label: Project Types - Testing
 ---

-Testing frameworks require a lof of boilerplate.
+Testing frameworks require a lot of boilerplate.
 It's also hard to know how to get started without examples.
-We have a range of Javascript Front End focused opinionated boilerplate testing frameworks that can be boostrapped and tailored to your current project with just one command.
+We have a range of Javascript Front End focused opinionated boilerplate testing frameworks that can be bootstrapped and tailored to your current project with just one command.

 By default, Amido Stacks build a range of testing solutions into the projects.
-But we understand that users require tests to be seperate from the code.
+But we understand that users require tests to be separate from the code.
 For more testing options and examples, see the other [project types](./scaffolding_cli.md).

 Get testing.

-## Boostrap your framework
+## Bootstrap your framework

-The best way to get started, is boostrap the framework using the scaffolding-cli from Amido Stacks.
+The best way to get started, is bootstrap the framework using the scaffolding-cli from Amido Stacks.
 By using it in interactive mode, you can simply answered 5 questions to get a bespoke framework, ready to go with an example test.

 `npx @amidostacks/scaffolding-cli test -i`